qiskit-community/ibm-quantum-challenge-fall-22/preliminary_content.md

 # Preliminary Content

 In preparation for the challenge, you should make yourself familiar with the foundational content necessary to understand and complete the four challenges and associated exercises.
-If you already have a background in some of these topics, or have already set up your IBMid account, then you may skip those parts of this documents.
-The first lab, and subsequent labs will assume that you have completed these preliminary exercises.

 ## Linear Algebra